lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 For example, if the caller address is not the owner, the function will call the `lsp20VerifyCall(..)` on the owner address function to validate the transaction before execution passing the following arguments:

-- `requestor`: The address calling the function to be executed.
+- `requester`: The address calling the function to be executed.
 - `target`: The address of the account.
 - `caller`: The address calling the function to be executed.
 - `value`: The value sent by the caller to the function called on the account.